facastagnini/facastagnini.github.io/_posts/2019-08-26-how-to-flash-YX-WS01-smart-plug.md

 Jonathan from [SuperHouseTV] teaches [how to flash anything with an esp8266, even if you dont know the pinout], so we just have to open it and solder 5 cables in the right places, easy right?

 ## 1 - Open it
 I put it in a vise, compress it and used an exacto knife to help the plastic split.
-Release the vise, rotate the plug and repeat until the welded plastic started to give.
-Then used a couple screw drivers to pry the lid off.
+Release the vise, rotate the plug and repeat until the welded plastic starts to give.
+Then use a couple screw drivers to pry the lid off.
 If you are careful, you can get it oppened with minimal aestetic damage.
 DO NOT RUSH.

 ## 2 - Detach the board from the male plug